rodrigo-rac2/cucumber-nightwatch-bp/README.md

-# Cucumber-js Nightwatch.js Boilerplate with Google Chrome
+# Cucumber-js Nightwatch.js Boilerplate

-Fork this project to initialize your own.
+Feel free to contribute!
+But please, to start an automation framework based on this, fork this project to initialize your own.
 Do not clone it!

-Contact rodrigo.costa@gmail.com if you need help.
+Contact rodrigo dot costa at gmail if you need help with the steps below.

 > This project is provided with a Google Search test